ebb-earl-co/tidal-wave/README.md

 * Mix retrieval support (video or audio)
 * Artist's entire works retrieval support (video and audio; albums or albums and EPs and singles)
 * Because of the use of the `requests` package, system proxies are respected (HTTP, HTTPs, Socks); or can be specified by typical environment variable
+* Also because of the use of `requests`, very simple [`Cache-Control`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control) request caching occurs via `CacheControl`

 ## Getting Started
 A [HiFi Plus](https://tidal.com/pricing) account is **required** in order to retrieve HiRes FLAC, Dolby Atmos, and Sony 360 Reality Audio tracks.
 Simply a [HiFi](https://tidal.com/pricing) plan is sufficient to retrieve in 16-bit, 44.1 kHz (i.e., lossless) or lower quality as well as videos.
 More information on sound quality at [TIDAL's site here](https://tidal.com/sound-quality).